Policies and Procedures to Detect and Prevent Insider Trading

 • Immediately report the matter to the Chief Accounting Officer;

-• Refrain from purchasing or selling the shares; and
+• Refrain from purchasing or selling the securities; and

 • Not communicate the information inside or outside the Company.